 My interests lie in epistemology, especially social, collective, and applied epistemology, social and political philosophy, and related issues in philosophy of mind and language.
 In my current research, I have been investigating some socially relevant beliefs which appear to be immune to revision in light of evidence.
 One such example, which was the topic of my dissertation, is belief in conspiracy theories.
-I have also been thinking about prejudice, and resilient beliefs about social categories which are grounded in essentialized representations of social kinds.
+I have also been working on stereotypes, prejudice, and resilient beliefs about social categories which are grounded in essentialized representations of social kinds.

 When I’m not doing philosophy, I like hanging out with these guys.